India’s Green Steel Taxonomy: What the Star Ratings Mean and Who Qualifies

 Key Takeaways

-2.55 tCO₂/tcs — India’s sector average emission intensity, vs global average of 1.85 tCO₂/tcs
+2.55 tCO₂/tcs: India's sector average emission intensity, versus a global average of roughly 1.85 tCO₂/tcs.

 ⭐⭐⭐⭐⭐

-Five-Star Green Steel Emission intensity below 1.6 tCO₂e/tfs The highest tier.
-Currently achievable primarily by scrap-based electric arc furnaces running on a significant share of renewable electricity.
-A well-run EAF using grid power at India’s current carbon intensity achieves approximately 1.1 to 1.3 tCO₂/tcs.
-Shifting to a substantial renewable share brings it to or below the five-star threshold.
-Gas-based DRI-EAF can potentially reach this level with a high renewable share in the power mix.
-Hydrogen-based DRI, when commercial, would comfortably achieve five-star — and closer to zero.
-The five-star tier is where CBAM exposure essentially disappears and where the premium in EU markets will be highest.
-Most BF-BOF producers cannot reach this level without fundamental technology change.
+The highest tier.
+Currently, this is achievable primarily by scrap-based electric arc furnaces running on a significant share of renewable electricity.
+A well-run EAF using standard grid power at India's current carbon intensity achieves approximately 1.1 to 1.3 tCO₂/tcs.
+Shifting to a substantial renewable share brings it comfortably to or below the five-star threshold.
+Gas-based DRI-EAF can potentially reach this level provided there is a high renewable share in the power mix.
+Hydrogen-based DRI, when fully commercial, would easily achieve five-star status, trending closer to zero.
+The five-star tier is exactly where CBAM exposure essentially disappears and where the premium in EU markets will naturally be the highest.
+Most BF-BOF producers simply cannot reach this level without a fundamental technology change.

 ⭐⭐⭐⭐

-Four-Star Green Steel Emission intensity between 1.6 and 2.0 tCO₂e/tfs The mid-tier.
-Achievable by best-performing BF-BOF producers who have deployed best available technology upgrades — Pulverised Coal Injection, Coke Dry Quenching, Top Pressure Recovery Turbines — and procured a significant share of renewable electricity for auxiliary operations and captive power.
-A well-optimised Indian BF-BOF plant at the efficiency frontier sits at around 2.0 to 2.2 tCO₂/tcs — right at the four-star boundary.
-Reaching the lower end of this tier (approaching 1.6 tCO₂/tfs) requires additional levers including substantial renewable power procurement and scrap blending.
-Gas-based DRI-EAF reaches the lower end of this tier.
-This is the tier where the upstream scope 3 inclusions in the taxonomy become commercially important, because they can push a plant from three-star to four-star or vice versa depending on the carbon intensity of purchased inputs like coke and lime.
+The mid-tier.
+This is realistically achievable by the best-performing BF-BOF producers who have deployed the best available technology (BAT) upgrades, such as Pulverised Coal Injection, Coke Dry Quenching, and Top Pressure Recovery Turbines.
+They also must procure a significant share of renewable electricity for auxiliary operations and captive power.
+A remarkably well-optimised Indian BF-BOF plant at the efficiency frontier sits around 2.0 to 2.2 tCO₂/tcs, right at the boundary.
+Reaching the lower end of this tier (approaching 1.6 tCO₂/tfs) requires additional heavy levers, including substantial renewable power procurement and serious scrap blending.
+Gas-based DRI-EAF generally reaches the lower end of this tier.
+This is the tier where the upstream Scope 3 inclusions in the taxonomy become highly commercially important, as they can easily push a plant from three-star to four-star, or vice versa, depending heavily on the carbon intensity of purchased inputs like coke and lime.

 ⭐⭐⭐

-Three-Star Green Steel Emission intensity between 2.0 and 2.2 tCO₂e/tfs The entry tier.
-For most Indian BF-BOF producers, this is the immediately reachable green rating — provided they have implemented best available technology efficiency measures and have made some progress on renewable power procurement.
-A sector average of 2.55 tCO₂/tcs means reaching three-star requires roughly a 14% reduction in emission intensity from where the average Indian BF-BOF plant stands today.
-That is a realistic near-term target, achievable within the next two to four years through proven technology upgrades that also have positive business cases independent of the green label.
-For a plant at the sector frontier of 2.0 to 2.2 tCO₂/tcs, three-star certification is immediately achievable with proper MRV documentation in place.
+The entry tier.
+For most Indian BF-BOF producers, this serves as the most immediately reachable green rating, provided they have aggressively implemented BAT efficiency measures and made some real progress on renewable power procurement.
+A sector average of 2.55 tCO₂/tcs means reaching three-star status requires roughly a 14% reduction in emission intensity from where the average Indian BF-BOF plant sits today.
+That is a realistic near-term target, highly achievable within the next two to four years through proven technology upgrades that generally have positive business cases independent of the green label.
+For a plant already at the sector frontier of 2.0 to 2.2 tCO₂/tcs, three-star certification is immediately achievable as long as the proper MRV documentation is securely in place.

-No Rating — Not Eligible Emission intensity above 2.2 tCO₂e/tfs Steel produced above 2.2 tCO₂e/tfs does not qualify for any green rating and cannot be certified under the taxonomy.
-Given India’s sector average of approximately 2.55 tCO₂/tcs, this category includes the majority of India’s current steel production — particularly coal-based DRI plants, which average 3.0 to 3.1 tCO₂/tcs, and the large number of BF-BOF plants yet to implement comprehensive BAT upgrades.
+Steel produced above 2.2 tCO₂e/tfs simply does not qualify for any green rating and cannot be legally certified under the taxonomy.
+Given India's sector average of approximately 2.55 tCO₂/tcs, this category unfortunately catches the vast majority of India's current steel production.
+This is particularly true for coal-based DRI plants, which average a heavy 3.0 to 3.1 tCO₂/tcs, and the massive number of BF-BOF plants that have yet to implement comprehensive BAT upgrades.

 The Critical Point About Scope

-Who qualifies today — a route-by-route assessment
+Who qualifies today: a route-by-route assessment

 Production RouteTypical India